-1) My Time At Portia
+4) My Time At Portia

 An RPG farming simulator similar to Stardew Valley or Harvest Moon with better graphics.
 Inhere, you play as a young builder to return to the luxurious post-apocalyptic city of Portia, to require over their past abandoned builder shack.
 It’s a builder handbook that holds the recipes to make many sorts of machinery and construction through Portia.

 Once you introduced yourself to a number of the townsfolk and put to figure building your first items.
 Pickaxe and Axe are the essential tools around the game.
 You’ll also form friendships with the various townsfolk, which may eventually blossom into a relationship with the assistance of some thoughtful gifts.
 There’s a variety of unique events and activities.
-You’ll participate in the remainder of the town like martial arts competitions that pit neighbours against a neighbour or spooky theme scavenger hunts.
+You’ll participate in the remainder of the town like martial arts competitions that pit neighbors against a neighbor or spooky theme scavenger hunts.

-2) Graveyard Keeper
+5) Graveyard Keeper

 Graveyard keeper is another game similar to Stardew Valley, but not with farming.
 This game is a strange type of village farming graveyard simulator.
 You’re going to working for a guy called the priest.
 He will ask you to clean up the graveyard, which will unlock the church and other things.
 You get paid by the innkeeper every time you bury a body, every day or two.